CSCfi/csc-user-guide/docs/computing/lumi-vs-mahti.md

 ## Disk areas

 Similar to CSC supercomputers, LUMI uses a Lustre parallel filesystem.
-However, there's currently no fast storage space similar to the local scratch on Puhti and Mahti AI available.
-A fast flash-based scratch space (LUMI-F) will be made available on LUMI once the installation of LUMI-G is completed.
+However, there's no fast local disk on LUMI similar to the local scratch on Puhti and Mahti-AI.
+Instead, a fast flash-based Lustre scratch space (LUMI-F) will be made available once the installation of LUMI-G is completed.
 Also, the LUMI-O object storage is not available yet.
 [See the LUMI documentation for more details](https://docs.lumi-supercomputer.eu/storage/).

 ## Available partitions